Date of Award

 Despite the interface requiring manual, the backend has been optimized to save memory supporting large batches of observations.
 As a result, the project detailed in this report requires little adaptation to support a much larger scale use such as tracking orbital debris.
 Any such changes are outlined in the designing a system subsection 3.3.1 or future expansion chapter.

 A GUI was assembled to support users with a limited coding background using Kivy.

 Scholarly Commons Citation

 Ogle, Austin, "Python Implementation of Batch Least-Squares Filter for Satellite Orbit Determination" (2020).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 536.